jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44da1
+id: 5ddb965c65d27e1512d44da2
-title: Part 8
+title: Part 9
 challengeType: 0
-dashedName: part-8
+dashedName: part-9
 ---

 # --description--

-Now assign the document object you just referenced to a variable named `total`.
-Since this variable will not change, use `const` to create it.
+To make the document objects easier to handle, let's turn them into an array.
+Wrap the `document.getElementsByClassName('cal-control')` portion of your code in an `Array.from()` method.

 # --hints--